chdonahue/cocktail_recommender/README.md

 One thing I miss is being able to interact with a bartender and describe in vague terms what kind of cocktail I want.
 For example I can ask, **"Do you have anything kinda smoky but spicy?"** A good bartender can come up with a good cocktail to match.
 I wanted to train a model to do this for me.

-## GETTING THE DATA
-The most important thing for me was to find a good source of creative cocktail recipes (no Cosmos messing up my dataset!).
-I found a great site upneat.rocks that had exactly what I was looking for.
-All cocktails from 3 famous craft cocktail books, including Death & Co!

-I used Beautiful Soup (code in <b>upneat_scraper.py</b>) to extract all the contents

 ## BUILDING A MODEL TO MAP QUERIES TO COCKTAILS
 For this project, I decided to build a model that uses NLP to rank cocktails that match a user's query.